CHMAND/FabricLabs/README.md

 # Datawarehousing

 In this lab we will go through the "Data Warehouse" experience from the [Multi-experience Tutorials](https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-introduction).
 This is intended to showcase the capabilities of Data Warehousing inside of Microsoft Fabric.

+First we will however start with a presentation of the capabilities of Fabric data warehousing, how it differs from other Microsoft data warehousing, and when to use it.